jpodwys/cache-service/README.md

 ## Usage

-Once your cache meets the requirements listed above, you can follow the [Require, Instantiate, and Inject](#require-instantiate-and-inject) instructions to use it directly, or you can submit a [pull request](#pull-requests).
-Once your pull request is merged, you'll be able to have cache-service instantiate your cacheModule by simply passing the appropriate object into your [Cache Module Configuration Object](#cache-module-configuration-object).
+Once your cache meets the requirements listed above, you can follow the [Install, Require, Instantiate, and Inject](#install-require-instantiate-and-inject) instructions to use it directly.

 ## More Help

-If this explanation doesn't cut it for you, have a look at [/modules/cacheModules/cacheModule.js](https://github.com/jpodwys/cache-service/blob/master/modules/cacheModules/cacheModule.js) and [/modules/cacheModules/nodeCacheModule.js](https://github.com/jpodwys/cache-service/blob/master/modules/cacheModules/nodeCacheModule.js) to see how I'm doing it.
+If this explanation doesn't cut it for you, have a look at [cache-service-node-cache](https://github.com/jpodwys/cache-service-node-cache/blob/master/nodeCacheModule.js) and [cache-service-redis](https://github.com/jpodwys/cache-service-node-cache/blob/master/redisCacheModule.js) to see how I'm doing it.

 # Pull Requests